obsidian-tasks-group/obsidian-tasks/docs/Queries/Global Query.md

 ## Settings

-The following setting in the Tasks Options pane controls the vault's global query:
+The following setting in the [[Settings|Tasks Options pane]] controls the vault's global query:

 ![Image of the settings options for the global query, showing the default settings.](../images/settings-global-query.png)